Edge-Native Intelligence for 6G Communications Driven by Federated Learning: A Survey of Trends and Challenges: FL APPLICATIONS IN WIRELESS NETWORKS

 \subsubsection{Satellite-Aerial-Terrestrial Networks}

-~\\ Over the past generations of cellular networks, research interest was focused on promoting and providing wireless services to ground users.
-These services aim to serve users in populated regions; however, it is unrealistic to create terrestrial infrastructure to provide network services in sparsely populated areas like islands, oceans, and mountains.
-Satellite communication systems address this issue by providing access to the internet and backhaul connections to rural areas.
-However, the quality of satellite links is not guaranteed due to some challenges such as large path loss and limited UE power transmission \cite{[7.5]}.
+~\\ Terrestrial cellular networks aim to serve populated regions while building such networks to serve sparsely populated areas like islands, oceans, and mountains is impractical.
+Satellite communication systems address this issue by providing rural areas with network connectivity.
+However, the quality of satellite links is not guaranteed due to challenges such as large path loss and limited UE power transmission.
 For this reason, the research has been directed toward utilising aerial platforms to aid satellite communications.
 High altitude platforms (HAPs) can be used to provide broadband services over a large coverage area \cite{[7.7]}.
-Moreover, HAPs provide more reliable communication links than terrestrial networks because they are less susceptible to terrain and ground blockages as well as low scattering and multipath signal effects.
-The integration of the aerial-satellite network forms a space-backbone network layer that can provide wireless connectivity to ground users anywhere and anytime \cite{[7.6]}.
-As a result, the hybrid satellite-aerial-terrestrial networks have drawn the research community’s attention for further improvements, which are envisioned to be an essential part of the B5G/6G networks \cite{[3.60]}, \cite{[3.61]}.
+Moreover, HAPs provide more reliable communication links than terrestrial networks because they are less susceptible to ground blockages and multipath signal effects.
+Integrating the aerial-satellite network forms a space-backbone network layer that can provide wireless connectivity to ground users anywhere.
+As a result, the hybrid satellite-aerial-terrestrial networks have drawn the research community's attention for further improvements, which are envisioned to be an essential part of the B5G/6G networks.
 Fig. \ref{Terrestrial} represents the topology of the satellite-aerial-terrestrial network.